Kevin7744/Bee-AI/contributing.md

 Before adding a new tool, make sure you have the following prerequisites installed:

 - Python 3.x
+- Install the necessary dependencies using the [requirements.txt](requirements.txt)
 - Git

 ## Steps to Add a New Tool